About me

 Traditional Training & Apprenticeship (medicinal plant dietas) in Shipibo plant medicine with Maestro Ricardo Amaringo of Nihue Rao • Peru • 2018–present

-1-year Psychedelic Practitioner Core Training • Synthesis Institute • 2025–present
+1-year Psychedelic Practitioner Core Training • Synthesis Institute • 2025–2026

 3-month Integrative Somatic Trauma Therapy CertificateThe Embody Lab • 2023